Just when the world was new and bursting forth with all manner of life swimming in the sea, flying through the air, and walking on the earth,

 … in the lie that a person who has fallen into addiction is not worth saving.

-… in the lie that someone who is depressed or anxious should be applauded for announcing a decision to end it all.
+… in the lie that someone who is depressed or anxious should be applauded for deciding to end it all.

-It is a rejection of the image of God in man.
+It is a rejection of the holy gift of His image in us.

 It is a refusal to acknowledge that we belong to our Creator.

-It is a denial that the life God has given us has meaning and purpose.
+It is a denial that the life He has given us has meaning and purpose.

 And it is a lie.